Scandinavian apartment for sale

 Another image showing the scale of the apartment with a shoot through to the kitchen and exterior view.

-Sometimes some funky angles can break up the portfolio for the viewer allowing the eyes to switch from the normal horizontal aspect.
+Sometimes some funky angles can break up the portfolio for the viewer, allowing the eyes to switch from the normal horizontal aspect.
 Note the careful styling of the coffee cups, wine bottle and books to add a human touch.

-Subtle use of colour
+Subtle use of colour in styling

 The use of walls to frame the key area of the image push the eyes exactly where they need to be, exploring the kitchen.

 This image is included in this essay as a kind of introduction to the next phase in the lives of the vendors, it is their new home under construction.
+I hope that you have enjoyed this look into real estate photography and that you will explore our work further.